vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

 }
 </pre>

-The *query(qt)* represent the ColBERT query tensor which is computed online first before retrieving and ranking passages.
+The *query(qt)* represent the ColBERT query tensor which is computed online per query before retrieving and ranking passages.
  The query tensor hold the per term contextual embeddings.
  *attribute(dt)* reads the document tensor which stores the per term contextual embedding.
 Tensor attribute fields in Vespa are in-memory.
 The **cell_cast** is used to cast from bfloat16 format in memory to float for faster computation on cpu.